 [See UIL Texas for additional information on all UIL-governed activities.]

 Student safety in extracurricular activities is a priority of the district.
-The equipment used in football is no exception.
-As a parent, you are entitled to review the district's records regarding the age of each football helmet used by the campus, including when a helmet has been reconditioned.
+Parents are entitled to review the district's records regarding the age of each football helmet used by the campus, including when a helmet has been reconditioned.